 Of learning compounds and staying safe

 You see, it’s that simple.
-Picture it like being a chemist: break down the compound to the single words and then choose the article that belongs to the last one.
+Picture it like being a chemist: break down the compound into single words and then choose the article that belongs to the last one.
 Minding this simple rule will save you a lot of alienated looks when using compounds.

-So, as you can see, there are a number of regulations and tips to avoid an infection in Vienna: wear a face mask, keep your distance and also, if possible, stay at home.
+So, as you can see, there are a number of regulations and tips to avoid an infection in Vienna: wear a face mask, keep your distance, and also, if possible, stay at home.
 The good news: it is still possible to learn German during this difficult time without having to go outside.
-Make use of our INNES online German courses, like the LIVE Online 8 Week German Course, where you have the advantage of both a profesional teacher and a safe learning environment.
+Make use of our INNES online German courses, like the LIVE Online 8-Week German Course, where you have the advantage of both a professional teacher and a safe learning environment.

 Or are you looking for Spanish, Portuguese, English, French or Italian one-to-one-Training?
-Choose your own trainer at Dr. Phil´s , which is an INNES quality brand as well.
+Choose your own trainer at Dr. Mitar´s , which is an INNES quality brand as well.